CWI and Certified Welding Capabilities

 Global interest in reliability and public safety has stimulated the expansion of certified welding.
 Certified welding is welding under previously tested and proven parameters and conditions.
 Because welding affects various joined materials, including metallurgical and dimensional changes, a Certified Welding Inspector (CWI) ensures the weld is going to be up to the task of its intended design.
-Nevertheless, having a CWI on staff confirms the highest level of quality workmanship by providing direction for making sound and superior welds.
+Nevertheless, having a CWI and certified welding capabilities confirms the highest level of quality workmanship by providing direction for making sound and superior welds.

 So, what’s so difficult about welding?
 Welding is welding, right?

 The sheer number of variables that go into performing a weld is what makes this tricky (to say the least).
 Some of these variables include: joint geometry; metal and filler material chemistry; surface conditions; travel speed and wire feed speed; torch angle; welding current and arc voltage; polarity; shielding gas used and its flow rate; and, of course, many more.
 Many knowledgeable, skilled and experienced welders without CWI-level training know how to adjust their machines and techniques to deal with these variables, but at various levels of competence and outcomes.
 A certified welding inspector’s vast knowledge and experience with welding processes, procedures, qualifications, and materials, is paramount to bringing a metal fabrication facility to a new level of producing repeatable quality weldments.

 Certifications and standards in this industry are through the American Welding Society (AWS), the American Society of Mechanical Engineers (ASME) and the American Petroleum Institute (API).
 ASME and API are used for pressure vessels; however, AWS is a structural code.
 The major difference is that ASME is for welding procedure and welder qualification, while AWS provides the same assurances as ASME, but includes inspection, erection and fabrication.
 Specifically, our CWI here at Astro is certified through AWS.